This section provides guidance for coding transit routes.

 Section 9.3.2 Circular Route Coding

-The conversion from TRNBUILD to PT also allows for more accurate coding of route alignments by use of circular coding logic.
+PT allows for more accurate coding of route alignments by use of circular coding logic.
 The CIRCULAR variable is a route specific attribute that informs the program whether or not to invoke circular logic in path building.
 If CIRCULAR is coded as ‘1’, the program treats the route in a circular manner.
 The default is linear so for non-circular routes, the user can exclude the CIRCULAR variable from the route.
 The circular logic allows for a route to have the same beginning and ending node without forcing a transfer at that node.
 In Figure 9-17, the route starts at the airport and then runs clockwise.
-In TRNBUILD, if the boarding and alighting nodes were as labeled, the program would force a transfer at the route start/end node.
-However, in reality passengers would stay on the bus which is reflected in PT using the CIRCULAR variable.
+In reality passengers would stay on the bus which is reflected in PT using the CIRCULAR variable.

 Figure 9-17.
 Circular Coding Example 1